We measure the energy, food, and travel emissions associated with TEDxVictoria and offset these impacts through the Great Bear Forest Carbon Project.

 Water refill stations are available throughout the venue and are easily accessible.
 Please bring your own bottle!

-Visit Level Ground Coffee or Silk Road Tea on-site for fair-trade drinks.
+Visit our coffee and tea partners on-site for fair-trade drinks.
 Bring a mug that reseals for inside the theatre.

 Choosing plant-based or low-carbon meals (like chicken) cuts food-related emissions, often the second-largest source!